vjjan91/eBirdOccupancy/README.md

-# Influence of land cover and climate on the occupancy of avian distributions along a tropical montane gradient
+# Code for: _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_

-This repository is the source for a project on the influence of land cover and climate on the distribution of common and endemic birds in the Western Ghats, using eBird data.
+This repository contains code and analysis for a manuscript *in review* that uses citizen science data to parse the role of climate and land cover on avian occupancy across the Western Ghats.

 ## [Readable version](https://pratikunterwegs.github.io/eBirdOccupancy/)

-A human-readable version of this code is available in bookdown format by clicking on the heading.
+A human-readable version of this analysis is available in bookdown format by clicking on the heading above.

 Methods and format are derived from [Strimas-Mackey et al.](https://cornelllabofornithology.github.io/ebird-best-practices/), the supplement to [Johnston et al. (2019)](https://www.biorxiv.org/content/10.1101/574392v1).